vincenteof/vincenteof-obsidian/400 - Zettelkasten/Farming on Falcon.md

 Reward is distributed based your staked share of the whole staking pool.
 Because the vault follows ERC-4626 standard, you could verify sUDSf-to-USDf rate on-chain. https://etherscan.io/address/0xc8CF6D7991f15525488b2A83Df53468D682Ba4B0#readProxyContract

-One risk I found is that its
+One risk I found is that its asset backing ratio is 107.7% but about 18% of its reserves are alt coins.

-Point Valuation

-YT calculator tool
+Use YT calculator tool to pick which pool is most cost-effective.

 # References
 https://x.com/Eason_2099/status/1957360859124281486